-Renegade is one of a handful of Taylor’s songs- like Mean, Clean, and The Archer- about mental health.
+Renegade is one of a handful of Taylor’s songs- like Mean, Clean, and The Archer- that explores mental health.
 Renegade is about someone struggling with mental health who has trouble loving and being loved in their relationship.
-What is very interesting is that it is sung from the point of view of their partner.
-And most notably this record helps people understand that mental health issues can affect relationships.
+What is very interesting is that it is sung from the point of view of the struggling person’s friend or partner.
+And most notably this record shows how one person’s mental health challenges can affect their relationships.

-You begin to feel betrayed because your partner is not the same person you fell in love with or signed up for.
+The friend or partner feels betrayed because their partner is not the same person they thought they were or fell in love with or signed up for.
 In a sense, they’ve become a turncoat, a traitor, a renegade.
 You want to love them but they make it difficult to be loved.
-Another predicament Taylor captures in lyrics like “Is it insensitive for me to say Get your shit together So I can love you” or “Is it really your anxiety that stops you from giving me everything?
+Another frustrating predicament Taylor captures in lyrics like “Is it insensitive for me to say Get your shit together So I can love you” or “Is it really your anxiety that stops you from giving me everything?
 Or do you just not want to?”.

-This song is calling out your partner to get their shit together kindly and firmly- a little bit like a mother would.
-For me, the lyrics are the epitome of great communication that enables any relationship to thrive.
+This song is calling out your friend or partner to get their shit together kindly and firmly- a little bit like a mother would.
+For me, the lyrics are a good example of a communication that enables a friendship to thrive.
 Taylor is straightforward with her asks and clear with her needs.
 She expresses a great deal of empathy in the lyric “You’ve come a long way; open the blinds, let me see your face You wouldn’t be the first renegade to need somebody” - knowing that the best thing to do is be by their side.
-When life gets hard knowing you have someone by your side can mean all the difference.
+When life seems unbearable knowing you have someone by your side can mean all the difference.

 Listen to Renegade here.